Chanda pulcinella

 Chanda pulcinella, the humphead glassfish or humphead perchlet, is a species of Asiatic glassfish native to fast-flowing streams in the Ataran basin (itself a part of the Salween basin) in southeast Myanmar and west Thailand.
 It reaches a length of 10 cm and is sometimes seen in the aquarium trade.

+Etymology

+The specific name alludes to Pulcinella, the humpback from the comedia dell'arte.

+Description

 Like other glass perch, Chanda pulcinella is largely colorless and transparent.